 We keep a watchlist of potential companies that we will partner in the future that meet our criteria.

-If you follow my previous posts, I am personally not an advocate of Registered Retirement Savings Plan (RRSP).
+If you follow my previous post, I am personally not an advocate of Registered Retirement Savings Plan (RRSP).
 We prefer to hold non-registered accounts after maxing out our TFSA contribution room.

 Below is our TFSA monthly dividend income for this year:

-Consequently, as a dividend income investor we decided to part ways with some of the companies that have reduced and cut dividends.
-On a similar note, we started positions in companies that we considered essentials during this crisis such as utilities, telecom, and consumer staples.
+For all those reasons, as a dividend income investor we decided to part ways with some of the companies that have reduced and cut dividends.
+On a similar note, we started positions in companies that we considered essentials during this crisis such as utilities, telecom, technology, and consumer staples.

 Diversification helps to mitigate any losses to any dividend investors.
 During market downturn or recession, there are companies that will continue to thrive hence not severely impacted.
 In fact, some of these companies continue to increase their dividend payout during these times.
 Here is the link to our updated TFSA Dividend Portfolio.

 As countries and governments started to ease restrictions and businesses reopening with the new normal conditions, our economy will hopefully also starts to improve and recover.
 Therefore, it is crucial for dividend investors to partner solid dividend growth companies.

 Similarly, we are confident that with the new additions to our TFSA dividend portfolio, it will continue to provide us increasing dividend income in the coming months and years.

 Note: However, past performance does not guarantee future results.
 Therefore, dividend income may or may not change for the coming months.

 2020 TFSA Dividend Income to date: $7,060.68